Saturday, 7 February 2026

 So, here's what I did to create my card.

-• I glued my card front onto a piece of white cardstock, then onto a piece of pink and then onto a white A2 sized card base.
+• I glued my card front panel onto a piece of white cardstock and then onto some red and then onto an A2 sized white card base.

 Adding my card to these challenges: